King's Buildings

-The King's Buildings (colloquially known as just King's or KB) is a campus of the University of Edinburgh in Scotland.
+The King's Buildings (colloquially known as KB) is a campus of the University of Edinburgh in Scotland.
 Located in the suburb of Blackford, the site contains most of the schools within the College of Science and Engineering, excepting only the School of Informatics and part of the School of Geosciences, which are located at the central George Square campus.
 The campus lies south of West Mains Road, west of Mayfield Road and east of Blackford Hill, about 2 mile south of George Square.
 Scotland's Rural College (SRUC) and Biomathematics and Statistics Scotland (BioSS) also have facilities there.

 History

 In 1919 Edinburgh University bought the land of West Mains Farm in the south of the city with the intention of building a satellite campus specialising in the Sciences.
 The first building was the Chemistry Building (renamed the Joseph Black Building) designed by Arthur Forman Balfour Paul in 1919.
 Building started in 1920 and was completed after 1924 by John Fraser Matthew.
 This was followed by the Zoology Building (renamed the Ashworth Laboratories) dating from 1929, also by Matthew.

 The name "King's Buildings" is a reference to then-king George V.

 During World War II, the Genetics Institute part of King's Buildings was used as the location for the first War Office Selection Board.

 University of Edinburgh celebrated more than 100 years of the site in 2021 with their KB101 campaign which included a lecture series and newly commissioned artworks by Katie Paterson.